 Balloons are used to construct a Rube Goldberg-style mousetrap intended to solve the problem of a runaway mouse.
 Lots of volunteers are used to aid in the construction of this working machine and the audience’s eagerness to set their trap in motion make this an enjoyable show or science assembly for everyone involved!

 Simple mechanisms including levers, pulleys, inclined planes, and screws are part of the Primary Science National Curriculum.
-As well as providing fun and entertainment, The Mouse Trap Balloon Show introduces or reinforces concepts about the nature and structure of simple machines and the knowledge of how machines work – all using the fun and captivating medium of BALLOONS!
+The Mouse Trap Balloon Show introduces or reinforces concepts about the nature and structure of simple machines and the knowledge of how machines work – all using the fun and captivating medium of BALLOONS!
 The audience is encouraged to engage in problem solving skills through the use of common objects and the names and functions of the basic machines are stressed.

 The National Curriculum’s statutory requirements for Year 5 specifically states “Pupils should explore the effects of levers, pulleys and simple machines on movement.”
 This is exactly what this show tackles – with the added bonus of being hugely entertaining and interactive for not just KS2 but the whole school!